SaaS PR: A Guide

 The pieces are all here, but how do you measure if your PR program is successful?

 We live in a marketing era driven by data.
-It enables us to measure PR’s impact way beyond traditional vanity metrics like impressions and ad equivalences.
-From influencing SEO efforts through securing backlinks to supporting a client’s sales plan through executing a vertical press strategy, PR can now be tied to reaching larger organizational sales and marketing objectives.
+It enables us to measure PR’s impact beyond traditional vanity metrics like impressions and ad equivalences.
+From influencing SEO efforts through securing backlinks to supporting a client’s sales plan through executing a vertical press strategy, SaaS PR can now be tied to reaching more significant organizational sales and marketing objectives.

-Brand marketing has also taken center stage as companies look for ways to create a differentiated identity in the marketplace.
+SaaS brand marketing has also taken center stage as companies seek ways to create a differentiated identity in the marketplace.
 Modern PR uses more channels to amplify a message, like audio and video formats for niche audiences, providing a more engaging and intimate experience.
-In addition, brands have become destinations for thought leadership, with popular B2B SaaS brands like Hubspot and Drift having robust blogs featuring outside commentary and guest posts.
+In addition, brands have become destinations for thought leadership, with popular B2B SaaS brands like HubSpot and Drift having robust blogs featuring outside commentary and guest posts.

 The SaaS PR landscape will continue to evolve as the definition of media changes and the opportunities to showcase commentary grows immensely.
-As long as you have a proactive PR team who stays on trend at the forefront of emerging mediums, SaaS company goals around perception and awareness can be attained through PR.
+As long as you have a proactive SaaS PR team who stays on trend at the forefront of emerging mediums, SaaS company goals around perception and awareness can be attained through public relations.

 About BLASTmedia

-• We challenge the traditional press release-driven model and offer services to produce a balanced coverage mix of news and thought leadership to drive a consistent narrative.
-Our PR services help companies to build relationships with key news media, generate media coverage, and create content to drive authority.
-We believe that PR should be an integral part of any B2B SaaS company’s marketing strategy, and we are dedicated to helping our clients achieve their PR goals.
+We challenge the traditional press release-driven model and offer services to produce a balanced coverage mix of news and thought leadership to drive a consistent narrative.
+Our SaaS PR services help companies build relationships with key news media, generate media coverage, and create content to drive authority.
+PR should be an integral part of any B2B SaaS company’s marketing strategy, and we are dedicated to helping our clients achieve their SaaS PR goals.

-• We understand the unique challenges of scaling a SaaS business and are able to offer an unmatched perspective to our clients.
-Our PR programs focus more on creating consistent narrative versus relying on press releases, and we are proactive at uncovering commentary and perspectives from our client thought leaders.
-As a SaaS PR agency, we believe in using software to enhance our execution and reporting, serving up data in a dashboard format familiar to SaaS marketing leaders.
+We understand the unique challenges of scaling a B2B SaaS business and can offer an unmatched perspective to our clients.
+Our SaaS PR programs focus more on creating consistent narratives versus relying on press releases, and we are proactive at uncovering commentary and perspectives from our client thought leaders.
+As a B2B SaaS PR agency, we believe in using software to enhance our execution and reporting, serving data in a dashboard format familiar to SaaS marketing leaders.

 Cut through the noise.